Chorus-bdd/Chorus-bdd.github.io/pages/BuiltInHandlers/Processes/ProcessesHandlerProperties.md

 </tr>
 <tr>
 	<td>scope</td>
-	<td>scenario</td>
+	<td>SCENARIO</td>
-	<td>The scope for the process, scenario or feature, feature scoped processes will be terminated at the end of the feature, scenario at the end of each scenario</td>
+	<td>The scope for the process, SCENARIO or FEATURE, feature scoped processes will be terminated at the end of the feature, scenario at the end of each scenario</td>
 </tr>

 </table>